 Carbon block filters remove chlorine, but they can be tough to use for shower and bath water.
 I have a countertop filter that uses carbon for drinking water.
 You can also find them in under sink water filter options.

 A simpler option is to use Vitamin C. Vitamin C is great for the immune system, but it can also play a role in reducing bath water chemicals and chlorine.
 It also helps with chloramine (chlorine and ammonia).
 These chemicals are often used in treating water and can be more dangerous than chlorine alone.

 Two forms of Vitamin C will work to neutralize chlorine more effectively:

-If you aren’t a fan of having to add powder to the bath each time, there is actually a bath ball de-chlorinator that you can use to accomplish the same thing and it is good for over 200 baths!
+If you aren’t a fan of adding powder to the bath each time, there’s another option.
+The bath ball de-chlorinator mentioned earlier does the same thing.

 One of my favorites is Bentonite Clay (from a previous post):